dji-sdk/Onboard-SDK-Doc/source/cn/M100-Docs/github-platform-docs/Linux/README.md

 The C++ Linux example is meant to showcase recommended application-layer usage of the DJI Onboard API.

 This example eases a new developer into the world of programming for drones - the sample makes heavy use of the well-abstracted [osdk-wrapper](https://github.com/dji-sdk/Onboard-SDK/tree/3.2/osdk-wrapper) library.
-Packaged with the Linux sample is a pthread-based threading implementation as well as an efficient serial device driver that implements many checks (on x86 systems) to ensure reliable communication between your Onboard Embeddeed System (OES) and your drone.
+Packaged with the Linux sample is a pthread-based threading implementation as well as an efficient serial device driver that implements many checks (on x86 systems) to ensure reliable communication between your onboard computer and your drone.

 Since OSDK 3.1.9, the Linux example app comes in two flavors - synchronous (Blocking) and asynchronous (Nonblocking).